Dainty, dazzling and delicious, Sifnos is a soulful delight with a hint of posh.

 — CHRISOPIGI TAVERNA (APOFTOKO) —

-Set along a series of uphill steps, great views of the picturesque bay can be enjoyed from most vantage points in the tavern.
-They, too, serve a good lamb mastelo and veal stamna.
+Set along a series of uphill steps, great views of the picturesque bay can be enjoyed from most vantage points in the taverna.
+They, too, serve a beautiful lamb mastelo and veal stamna.

 — KAFENEIO DRAKAKIS (APOLLONIA) —